mvtea/mvtea.github.io/_pages/cv.md

 * **Co-founder, WesAstro**
   * Astronomy club for students at Wesleyan University
   * Bi-weekly presentations given at an intro level on a topic in astronomy
+* **Member, Wesleyan Diversity Journal Club**
+  * Bi-weekly meetings to discuss an article relevant to promoting diversity in astronomy & STEM in general
+  * Discussion and delegation of departmental diversity initiatives takes place during these meetings
+  * Member of sub-commitee charged with branding and site management
 * **Space Night and Kids' Night @ VVO**
   * Public outreach events organized by the department, led by student volunteers on a weekly basis
   * Short presentation, activities & observing carried out by astronomy students